 - Return on Assets (ROA) LoE request for EBIT / Total Assets of 10%: POAL see 6.5% EBIT ROA being a realistic target to achieve by FY26.
 This FY26 target is above recent historic performance of other major NZ ports, and materially better than recent POAL performance, although is below the 10% requested in the LoE.
 A review is underway on POAL assets held within all Trades and Subsidiaries in scope to ensure alignment with POAL aspirations. - Sales Growth (Year on year sales increase as a percentage, LoE request 10%+ consistently): FY23 shows a strong uplift in revenue due to recovery from COVID and supply chain disruption, significant repricing and introduction of new revenue sources.
-POAL's focus will be on growing pricing and margins, and continuing to diversify our revenue streams as a way of improving resilience, rather than revenue growth per se (which might be achieved via pursuit of marginal volume). - Operating Margins (EBIT/Revenue) LoE request for 40%+: POAL achieved an operating margin of 19% in FY22, and are forecasting increasing to 27% by FY26.
-The LoE request for 40%+ is very challenging, and other NZ ports achieving margins at that level have done so via outsourced stevedoring labour and/or a higher proportion of bulk cargos. - Leverage (Net Debt/EBITDA) LoE request for 2-3x: POAL intends to achieve this measure within the SCI period, via a combination of debt reduction and EBITDA improvement. - Free Cash Flow to Sales ((EBIT-CAPEX)/Revenue) LoE request for 30%: POAL will make significant progress towards this target by FY26, provided there are no material changes to existing activities or footprint, or significant investments during the period.
-If there were significant change to trades or subsidiaries there could be further investment required, or capital freed up, which could materially change this metric.
-Note that the FY23 forecast is
+POAL's focus will be on growing pricing and margins, and continuing to diversify our revenue streams as a way of improving resilience, rather than revenue growth per se (which might be achieved via pursuit of marginal volume).

-- higher than SCI targets due to lower capex than usual (delays due to Covid, sourcing materials, and focus on back to basics under Regaining our Mana strategy.
+- Operating Margins (EBIT/Revenue) LoE request for 40%+: POAL achieved an operating margin of 19% in FY22, and are forecasting increasing to 27% by FY26.
+The LoE request for 40%+ is very challenging, and other NZ ports achieving margins at that level have done so via outsourced stevedoring labour and/or a higher proportion of bulk cargos.
+POAL current margins for bulk trades with outsourced stevedoring are well in excess of 40%, whilst Container Terminal margins are considerably below the POAL average noted here and are subject to ongoing improvement work.
+Note that POAL focus is on growing NPAT, as that is the figure consolidated into Council financial statements and which therefore impacts on overall Council budget for FY24-26 period. - Leverage (Net Debt/EBITDA) LoE request for 2-3x: POAL intends to achieve this measure within the SCI period, via a combination of debt reduction and EBITDA improvement. - Free Cash Flow to Sales ((EBIT-CAPEX)/Revenue) LoE request for 30%: POAL will make significant progress towards this target by FY26, provided there are no material changes to existing activities or footprint, or significant investments during the period.
+If there were significant change to trades or subsidiaries there could be further investment required, loss of EBIT, or capital freed up, which could materially change this metric.
+Note that the FY23 forecast is higher than SCI targets due to lower capex than usual with delays due to Covid, sourcing materials, and focus on back to basics under Regaining our Mana strategy.
 SCI period capex is aligned with depreciation, providing for renewal of assets as they wear out. - Dividends LoE request for \$30m+ in annual dividend to the Shareholder: POAL intends to exceed this level, committing to \$50m in FY26 subject to solvency requirements and trading performance.
 We note that planned dividends will be paid alongside ongoing POAL debt reduction.